Philadelphia Officials Address Grim Milestone As City Reaches 300 Homicides In 2022

 During the briefing, Kenney said the city is working on solutions, but when asked if he has met with any family members of the 300 people killed, he said no.

-“Sometimes the investigation is evolving and it’s difficult to interact with people when the investigation is going on, but no I have not,” Kenney said.READ MORE: KFC Just Rolled Out New Menu Item To Attract Younger Crowd
+“Sometimes the investigation is evolving and it’s difficult to interact with people when the investigation is going on, but no I have not,” Kenney said.READ MORE: Sesame Place Apologizes After Viral Video Appears To Show Mascot Refusing To High-Five 2 Young Black Girls

 When asked to clarify if he has met with any families over the last seven years, Kenney said: “I met with some children who have been shot, little babies shot in the crossfire, but never their families.
 That’s not something I’ve done from the time I started being mayor.”